Average Settlement For Car Accident Back & Neck Injury ‘25

 - Medical and rehabilitation expenses.
 This includes all of your medical bills for treatments directly related to injuries from the car accident.
 It also includes ongoing or future medical expenses, such as for physical therapy or specialized care.

 - Lost wages.
-If your injuries prevent you from returning to work or continuing your profession, then the income you have lost may be included in your case value.
+If your injuries prevent you from returning to work or continuing your profession - even if you are self-employed - the income you've lost may be included in your case value.
 This applies to income you have already missed, as well as estimated future income.

 - Pain and suffering.
 While more difficult to quantify than other damages, pain and suffering are often calculated by attorneys and insurance companies by multiplying other damages by a number between 1.5 and 5.
 The multiplier depends on the severity of injuries suffered.